 What if the state test is your first test or interaction with ACT?
 How do they get into an online account?
 Wait until your paper report is received.
 On this report is an I.D. #.
 Once you have that number, go to the ACT website and create an account.
 Students are asked if they’ve ever taken the ACT before.
 Answer “yes”.
 You’ll then be prompted to provide your I.D. #.
 This should set-up your account you can use to register for future test dates and all scores should be in this account moving forward.

 - Scores are beginning to trickle in.
-LEAP has heard from our students at Lakota West, Madeira, Mount Notre Dame, and Fenwick.
+LEAP has heard from our students in various parts of the state that scores are being received for the February 27th ACT.

-- Retesting in June?
+- Retesting in June or July?
 We have prep classes available.
 It’s best to conclude ACT and SAT testing before August of the senior year if at all possible.
 This leaves time to focus on college applications.